PostHog/posthog.com/contents/blog/helping-engineers-to-product.md

 * Endless requirements gathering
 * Endless handoffs (design/product/engineering/sales/marketing/support)

-If we reduce the need for PMs and help engineers go further by themselves, we reduce time lost on the above activities.
-Moreover, the best engineers usually want to work for companies where they get more autonomy.
+If we reduce the need for PMs and help engineers go further by themselves, we reduce time lost on the above, unproductive activities, and give great engineers the thing they crave most: autonomy.

 ## What's the strategy then?